zeek/zeek/script-reference/statements.rst

         option hostname = "host-1";
         option peers: set[addr] = {};

-    The initial value can be redefined with a :bro:keyword:`redef`.
+    The initial value can be redefined with a :zeek:keyword:`redef`.

-    The value of an option cannot be changed by an assignment statement, but it can be changed by either the :bro:id:`Config::set_value` function or by changing a config file specified in :bro:id:`Config::config_files`.
+    The value of an option cannot be changed by an assignment statement, but it can be changed by either the :zeek:id:`Config::set_value` function or by changing a config file specified in :zeek:id:`Config::config_files`.

     The scope of an option is global.